blockchainsllc/in3-docs/docs/intro.md

 5. If the error is of the signed variety, we need to handle it according to the error type.
-First we validate that the error is not malformed (i.e. it has all required fields, namely `code`, `data.signedError`, `data.signedError.r` , `data.signedError.s`, `data.signedError.v`, `data.signedError.block`, `data.signedError.timestamp` and `data.signedError.msgHash`).
-Then we check if the `data.signedError.block` fields matches the block-header or not.
-Now we calculate the message hash which is defined as the hash of the serialization of the `code` concatenated with ordered field-wise serialization of non-signature fields in the `signedError` object.
+First we validate that the error is not malformed (i.e. it has all required fields, namely `code`, `data.signedError`, `data.signedError.r` , `data.signedError.s`, `data.signedError.v`, `data.signedData.block`, `data.signedData.timestamp` and `data.signedError.msgHash`).
+Then we check if the `data.signedData.block` fields matches the block-header or not.
+Now we calculate the message hash which is defined as the `keccack` hash of the serialization of the absolute value of the `code` concatenated with field-wise serialization of all `signedData` fields in the same sequence in which they appear in the response.
+This hash is verified against `data.signedError.msgHash`.
 Now we proceed to verify the signature with the message hash using ECDSA public key recovery.
 We keep note of verified responses by setting corresponding index for this signer node in a second bitmask.